Overview

 Knockomagh Hill & Wood

-A 197 m hill offering panoramic views over Lough Hyne, the Ilen valley and Baltimore harbour.
-A network of marked trails winds through sessile oak woodland, a historic cottage ruin and a seasonal bluebell glade.
+Rising to 197 m, Knockomagh Hill delivers panoramic views over Lough Hyne, the Ilen valley, and Baltimore harbour.
+A network of marked trails winds through sessile oak woodland, passing a historic cottage ruin and a seasonal bluebell glade that peaks in April and May.
+The loop takes roughly 60–90 minutes at a leisurely pace.

 Market Square – Saturday Farmers’ Market

-Every Saturday from 09:00 – 14:30 the Fair Field hosts a bustling market with fresh produce, artisan cheeses (including award‑winning Gubbeen), baked goods and crafts.
-It’s a perfect spot for a picnic before heading to nearby beaches.
+Every Saturday from 09:00 to 14:30, the Fair Field hosts a bustling market featuring fresh produce, artisan cheeses (including award-winning Gubbeen), baked goods, and local crafts.
+It’s an ideal stop for sourcing picnic supplies before heading to nearby beaches or coastal trails.

 Beaches & Coastal Walks